Last Updated on February 8, 2026

 The different zones of wax models have the celebs that some teenagers want to meet, including icons such as Rihanna, One Direction, Meghan Markle and Prince Harry.
 Come face to face with some of the most famous people that have lived, including Michael Jackson, Madonna and Donald Trump.

-The newest experience is Marvel Universe 4D cinema.
+The Marvel Universe 4D cinema is a favourite with teens.
 It costs a little extra but you can experience wind chilling, water soaking and face flinching special effects.
 Get as close as possible to Captain Marvel, Black Panther, Spider-Man and many more.

 London is jam-packed of free and interesting museums.
 Here are some that might interest your teen.